bnb-chain/greenfield-storage-provider/docs/storage-provider-cmd/sp-cli.md

 title: Storage Provider Command Line Interface
 ---

-There is no set way to create a CLI, but Greenfield Storage Provider typically use the [urfave cli library v2](https://github.com/urfave/cli).
+There is no set way to create a CLI, but Mechain Storage Provider typically use the [urfave cli library v2](https://github.com/urfave/cli).
 Building a CLI with urfave cli entails defining commands, arguments, and flags.
 Commands understand the actions users wish to take, such as `config.dump` cmd dumps default configuration for editing and `config.upload` uploads the configuration to db, all service gets the configuration from db with `--config.remote` flag.
 Users also supply **Arguments**, such as the db address that uploading configuration and flags to modify various aspects of the commands, such `--server gateway, uploader, downaloader` starts the gateway, uploader and downloader services in one process, combines the required services arbitrarily.